Respiratory Care Major

 - All required courses must be completed with a grade of 'C' or above.
 All students must maintain a semester GPA of 2.0 or above for each semester in the College.
 A student who fails to meet this standard for two successive or three non-successive semesters may be terminated from enrollment in the College.

-- Completion of the prerequisites does not guarantee a student internship.
-Selection of interns is competitive.
+- Completion of the prerequisites does not guarantee a placement in the major program.
+Selection of hospital placements is selective.
 Please consult your Respiratory Care advisor for more information.